fabian-sp/GGLasso/docs/source/problem-object.rst

 Model selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Choosing the regularization parameters :math:`\lambda_1` and :math:`\lambda_2` (and :math:`\mu_1` in the latent variable case) has a crucial impact how well the Graphical Lasso solution recovers true edges/ non-zero entries of the precision matrix.
+Choosing the regularization parameters :math:`\lambda_1` and :math:`\lambda_2` (and :math:`\mu_1` in the latent variable case) has crucial impact how well the Graphical Lasso solution recovers true edges/ non-zero entries of the precision matrix.

 ``GGLasso`` contains model selection functionalities for each of the problem described in :ref:`Mathematical description`.
 Model selection is done via grid searches on the regularization parameters where the quality of a solution is assessed either with the AIC (Akaike Information Criterion) or the eBIC (Extended Bayesian Information Criterion).

 Typically, the eBIC chooses sparser solutions and thus leads to less false discoveries.
-For a single precision matrix estimate :math:`\hat{\Theta}` of dimension :math:`p` with :math:`N` samples ìt is given by
+For a single precision matrix estimate :math:`\hat{\Theta}` of dimension :math:`p` with :math:`N` samples it is given by

 .. math::
    eBIC_\gamma(\lambda_1) = N \left(-\log \det \hat{\Theta} + \langle S, \hat{\Theta}\rangle\right) + E \log N + 4 E \gamma \log p